WPTS From the Vault

 By: Timotheus G. Hinton

 Welcome to “From the Vault”, a column where we express our thoughts on an older album, all while taking a look back at a previous review of that album from one of our past contributors.
-After doing some deep digging through the vast archive of music here at WPTS, we found an album and review that is a great pick for this month’s edition: Travis Barker’s first (and only) studio album, Give the Drummer Some.
+After doing some deep digging through the vast archive of music here at WPTS, we found an album and review that is a great pick for this month’s edition: Lyrics Born’s third studio album, As U Were.
 But before we get into our thoughts, let’s take a quick look at a previous review of it.